How to protect your site from infection

 Check the information uploaded by users.

-Don't insert code in the <iframe>, <object>, <embed> tags directly on site pages, and don't upload .jar, .swf and .pdf files ( (the site can use them to generate such tags automatically).
+Don't insert code into the <iframe>, <object>, or <embed> tags directly on site pages, and don't upload .jar, .swf, and .pdf files (the site can use them to generate such tags automatically).

 Keep a “whitelist” of allowed HTML tags to discard everything else without extra processing.